hikeventures/hikeventures.github.io/_posts/best/2016-06-30-best-packrafting-helmets.markdown

   - packrafting
 ---

 If you are planning to do whitewater packrafting or kayaking then you should probably consider to wear a helmet which protects your head in case you flip with your packraft.
-Have a look in our <a href="#list">weight comparison table</a> or <a href="#video">watch us</a> packrafting in Sweden. {% include disclaimer.html %}
+Have a look in our <a href="#list">weight comparison table</a> or <a href="#video">watch us</a> packrafting in Sweden.

 There are certain criteria you should look out when buying a new packrafting helmet: